LCA-EET/Lichdom/README.md

 - All Liches start with their phylactery - a cloak called the Shroud of the Lich.
 This shroud is unstealable and undroppable.
 (For technical reasons, the Lich's abilities are put onto an item instead of something else like a slotless script.)

-Your phylactery must be in your inventory for you to auto-revive out of combat.
+- Your phylactery must be in your inventory for you to auto-revive out of combat.
 (This auto-revival normally happens immediately after combat ends, but the script may need a few seconds to catch up.)

-Note that depending on your settings, your phylactery may break upon death.
+By default, your phylactery can't break upon your character's death, but this can be configured to have a chance of breaking upon death, or you may have a finite number of auto-revivals.

 Regardless of settings, certain SoA events _will_ remove CHARNAME's (the protagonist's) phylactery for a time.

 - The UI changes your displayed race to Lich.
 Mechanically, you're still a member of your original race such as Human or Gnome.

 # Configurable Lichdom Options
 Since Lichdom's requirements and effects throughout the editions and decades of D&D have varied so much, it seemed fitting to include a variety of options to better suit your play style.

+Note that configuration options in this section ONLY apply to Lich characters from this mod and NOT to enemy/NPC Liches!

 **Lichdom Monetary Cost Per Transformation (Install Option)**
 - 120,000G (Default)